 Reading Support at Home

-Due to current restrictions, access to the school library is not permitted.
-However, we have put together a list of several sites where e-books and audiobooks are available for children - including access to some AR titles.
-Please click on the table and letter below for further information.
+Due to current restrictions, access to the school library is limited; children can collect library books during curriculum time, if they ask their teacher.
+Therefore, we have kept the lock-down list of several sites where e-books and audiobooks are available for children - including access to some AR titles.
+Please click on the table below for further information.